Kaltsoon/data-management-and-databases/slides/week-8/week-8.md

 # Database design

-- During this week we will learn:
+- The learning objectives for this week are:
-  - What is database development lifecycle which phases does it consist of
+  - Knowing what database development lifecycle is and from which phases it consists of
-  - What is conceptual database design
+  - Knowing what conceptual database design is?
-  - What is entity-relationship modeling
+  - Knowing what is entity-relationship modeling
-  - How to implement entity-relationship diagrams
+  - Knowing how to implement entity-relationship diagrams

 ---